erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 `Delta Airlines Airports Wikipedia HTML table <https://en.wikipedia.org/wiki/List_of_Delta_Air_Lines_destinations>`__ for sample data.
 This post is aimed at the more advanced stuff on the fringes of the pandas docs.
 Here are some oddities of the less traveled parts of the pandas documentation.
 You never know what you'll find there, it's always evolving.
+Images were sourced from the `pandas documentation <https://pandas.pydata.org/pandas-docs/stable/reference/general_functions.html#importing-from-other-dataframe-libraries>`__.

 **Install pandas + lxml**